adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 The people who caused the attack lose all the money they attacked with.
 The defenders all earn twice as much money as they used to defend with.

 Even a whale can't afford to do this attack many times, and we quickly recover after each attack with an honest oracle.

+# How does aeternity compare to ...? #